bumbeishvili/bumbeishvili.github.io/_projects/2018-10-15-several-charts.md

 ---
 comments: true
-title: 'Beyond the hedge - Charts'
+title: 'Beyond the hedge - Visualizations'
 subtitle: 'd3.js'
 date: 2018-11-01 00:00:00
 description: This page is a demo that shows everything you can do inside portfolio and blog posts.